ICHEC/QNLP/README.md

 2. Develop the ecosystem of proof-of-concept applications ported to the emerging quantum computing domain, particularly using a highly relevant application domain such as NLP.
 3. Pioneer a collaborative innovation environment in Ireland between industry and research organisations to develop expertise to program quantum computers.

 The distributional compositional semantics (DisCo) model was originally developed by its authors with direct inspiration from quantum theory.
-Following this, the authors of DisCo have since co-developed a quantum version of the algorithm that can be implemented on quantum computers [[1]](Documents/Literature/disco01_paper.pdf), which is based on the DisCo model that was introduced in [[2]](Documents/Literature/disco02_paper.pdf) and [[3]](Documents/Literature/disco03_paper.pdf).
+The authors of DisCo have developed a quantum version of the algorithm that can be implemented on quantum computers [[1]](Documents/Literature/disco01_paper.pdf), which is based on the DisCo model that was introduced in [[2]](Documents/Literature/disco02_paper.pdf) and [[3]](Documents/Literature/disco03_paper.pdf).

 The quantum version of the DisCo model presents two algorithms:
 1. A quantum algorithm for the “closest vector problem”